Mobile Commerce: How to Increase Profits and Decrease Risks

 - Reduce visual clutter whenever possible.

-- Offer multiple payment options (PayPal, Google Wallet, etc.)
+- Offer multiple payment options (PayPal, Google Wallet, Apple Pay, etc.).

-- Make sure data entry fields are large enough for “fat fingers.”
-Design large buttons too.
+- Make sure buttons and data entry fields are accessible.